mph-/lcapy/doc/schematics.rst

 ============

 Lcapy uses the filename extension to determine the file format to produce.
-This must be one of tex, pytes, png, svg, or pdf.
-The pytex format is useful for including schematics into LaTeX documents.
+This must be one of tex, schtex, png, svg, or pdf.
+The schtex format is useful for including schematics into LaTeX documents.
 The tex format generates a standalone LaTeX file.
 If no filename is specified, the schematic is displayed on the screen.